abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logic
 ===

 Now let's talk about one more *seemingly* unrelated topic, just so we can surprise ourselves that it is all connected.
 This time I will not merely transport you to a different branch of mathematics, but an entirely different discipline, namely *logic*.
-Or, to be more precise, intuitionistic logic.
 This discipline may seem to you as detached from what we have been talking about as it possibly can, but it is actually very close.

 What is logic
 ===

 Logic is the science of the *possible*.
 As such, it is at the root of all other sciences, all of which are sciences of the *actual*, i.e. of that which really exists.
-For example, if the laws of physics show how particles behave in our universe (or multiverse), we might use logic to deduce how would they behave in any universe that is possible to exist (under a given set of postulates, real or made up).
+For example, if the laws of physics show how particles behave in our universe (or multiverse), we might use logic to deduce how would they behave in any universe that is possible to exist (under a given set of postulates, whether real or made up).
 The key is that everything that is actual is also possible, and so all sciences are (or should be) be based on logic.
 But at the same time (and that's sometimes overlooked) nothing real is purely logical.

-Logical proofs
+Proofs
 ---

 OK, let's be more specific.
 Logic aims to study the *rules* by which knowing one thing leads you to conclude or (*prove*) that some other thing is also true, regardless of the things's domain (e.g. scientific discipline) i.e. by only referring to their form.